WHOIGit/2024-06-25-whoi/index.md

 </iframe>
 {% endif %}

-These workshops are funded jointly by ...(whom?)
+These workshops are funded by ...(whom?)

 <h2 id="general">General Information</h2>